 We need to be continually warring against the nature within us that wants the comfort zone.
 This is the part within us that says, ” No, I don’t want to face this question.
 No, I want to coast into heaven.
 No, why does serving God have to be so hard?
 No, I want to have faith without responsability.”

-We need to be called to holiness, for in it we becmemore like our Lord.
+We need to be called to holiness, for in it we become more like our Lord.
 Trials bring us opportunities to grow our faith.
-They allow us to stretch the muscle of our beliefs.
+They allow us to stretch the muscle of our belief and trust in the Lord.
 They cause us to consider moving on and moving forward not staying still.

 Jesus had told the disciples when he had risen again from the dead, to gointo all the world and preach the gospel.
 The disciples had remained in their comfort zone.
 They remained in Jerusalem.

-The God allowed persecution to come.
-That is the very thing that moved them to spread the gospel.
+Then God allowed persecution to come.
+That is, the very thing that moved them to spread the gospel.
 Had persecution not come, they might have stayed there.

 Are we living in the Spirit?
 Scripture tells us that as we seek The Lord we can make our petitions known to him and he will supply for us our needs.
 Yet we are to be continually in a state of trusting and believing and expecting to be facing moments of trail and trouble.

 As long as we have God on our side we do not need to fear.